JosephJDowd/Injury-Data/README.md

 I want to see if the typical value of a players position matches their actual impact shown by result data before, during and after injury.

 For example my hypothesis is Forwards are overvalued and Goalkeepers are undervalued.
-My expectation is results will have more losses when Goalkeepers are injured than Forwards.
+My expectation is the win rate will be worse when Goalkeepers are injured compared with Forwards.

 ## Creating Database in SQL
 ![Descriptive alt text](Create-injury-db.png)